app-generator/react-flask-authentication/README.md

 # React Flask Authentication

-Open-source full-stack seed project that uses a React UI powered by a simple Flask API Server. **React Flask Authentication** sample can be used to bootstrap fast a new project using a tested `development-ready` stack or simply for eLearning purposes by beginners.
+Open-source full-stack seed project that uses a **React UI** powered by a simple **Flask API Server**. **React Flask Authentication** sample can be used to bootstrap fast a new project using a tested `development-ready` stack or simply for eLearning purposes by beginners.
 For newcomers, **React** is a popular Javascript library for coding user interfaces baked by Facebook and Flask is a leading web framework written in Python.

 > Links